aussig/BGS-Tally/README.md

 # What is Tracked

-The plugin includes both automatic and manual tracking of BGS activity data.
+The plugin includes both automatic and manual tracking of BGS and TW activity data.

 * For a basic summary of what is tracked, see the **[Home Page of the wiki &rarr;](https://github.com/aussig/BGS-Tally/wiki#it-tracks-bgs-activity)**.
 * For more detail, see the **[Activity Window section in the wiki &rarr;](https://github.com/aussig/BGS-Tally/wiki/Use#activity-window)**.